 The sound installation “Transposition” is rooted in Albania’s emigration history.
 The regime’s collapse in 1991 triggered Europe’s largest emigration movement after the Second World War.

-In relation to this transnational Albanian identity the sound-installation “Transposition” explores the emigrant countries of the Albanian diaspora in an acoustic way.
-“Transposition” focuses on short wave radio stations from countries with a significant Albanian community such as Greece, Italy, Switzerland, Germany, Canada and Turkey.
-Short wave radio is insofar striking in this context as it is used for very long distance communication on a global scale.
+In search of this transnational Albanian identity, the sound installation “Transposition” explores the emigrant countries of the Albanian diaspora in an acoustic way.
+“Transposition” focuses on shortwave radio stations from countries with a significant Albanian community, such as Greece, Italy, Switzerland, Germany, Canada and Turkey.
+Shortwave radio is particularly striking in this context as it is used for very long-distance communication on a global scale.

-By approaching the sound installation the visitors are experiencing a blended sound scape of radio stations form around the world.
-Via headphones the movement of a slowly rotating microphone which passes the multiple radio stations becomes audible.
-The listener can hear a steady fading in and out, a mix of different radio programs constantly generating new an unexpected combinations.
+Upon approaching the sound installation, visitors experience a blended soundscape of radio stations from around the world.
+A slowly rotating microphone captures this multitude of radio stations as it passes, rendering each of them audible via headphones.
+The listener can hear a steady fading in and out, a mix of different radio programs constantly generating new and unexpected combinations.